 The downside to tax as an LLC owner is that you’ll pay twice the self-employment tax as an employee because employers match their employees’ tax contributions.

-However, as an LLC owner, you can deduct half of your total amount owed from your taxable income, which levels the playing field and saves you some tax dollars.
+However, as an LLC owner, you can deduct half of your total amount owed from your taxable income (on your tax return), which levels the playing field and saves you some tax dollars.

 But there’s an upside of being a non-active LLC owner when it comes to tax!
 Members of an LLC who don’t contribute to the daily running of the business are considered silent and may be exempt from paying self-employment tax on their percentage share income.